RumataEstorish/TizenWearableWebCommon/README.md

 ## Introduction
 I've developed tizen apps since Gear 2.0.
 And now I want to share some of my code base, mostly common for my apps.
 If someone is still interested in Web apps coding (poor you), you can feel free to use this codes.

-At this moment codes are not documented and described.
-No samples.
-But I will change it soon.
+At this moment some codes are not documented and described and without samples.
+Please, be patient, or investigate them by youself.

-Please, don't be rude - I hate javascript and if you want to support very old devices, you have to stay old javascript.
+Don't be rude - I hate javascript and if you want to support very old devices, you have to stay old javascript.

 ### Compatibility
 All codes works from Gear 1 till Galaxy Watch Active, so main purpose is backward compatibility.